Is Trading 212 good for investing?

 Accounts

-Trading 212 offers three types of investment accounts – a Stocks & Shares ISA, a GIA account (Invest) and a CFD account.
-The CFD account is not suitable for the vast majority of investors, and we would suggest sticking to an ISA or a GIA account.
+Trading 212 offers different types of investment accounts – a Stocks & Shares ISA, a Cash ISA, a SIPP, a GIA account (Invest) and a CFD account.
 The table below shows a breakdown of the key features of these two accounts.
 Other fees may apply.
 See fees and charges below.

 Account type | ISA | Invest |